bitcoin-s/bitcoin-s/docs/node/node.md

 ### Neutrino Node

 Bitcoin-s has experimental support for neutrino which is a new lite client proposal on the bitcoin p2p network.
 You can read more about how neutrino works [here](https://suredbits.com/neutrino-what-is-it-and-why-we-need-it/).
+At this time, bitcoin-s only supports connecting to one trusted peer.

 #### Callbacks